KrlosDev/Portfolio_Astro/README.md

 The BaseLayout defines a general template for each new webpage you want to add.
 It imports constants SITE_TITLE and SITE_DESCRIPTION which can be modified in the ```../config``` folder.
 Data placed there can be imported anywhere using import.

-### Content

-You can add a [content collection](https://docs.astro.build/en/guides/content-collections/) in `/content/' folder, you will need add it at config.ts.

 #### config.ts

 Where you need to define your content collections, we define our content schemas too.